softwaremill/elasticmq/README.md

 You can download the stand-alone distribution here: [TBD](http://www.elasticmq.org).
 Java 6 or above is required for running the server.

 Installation is as easy as unpacking the `.zip`/`.tar.gz` file.
-The content of the package is:
+The contents of the package are:
 * `bin`: scripts to start the server
 * `conf`: ElasticMQ and logging (logback) configuration
 * `lib`: binaries